Fast and reliable Internet services using the Fixed Wireless and FTTN Technology.

-Flash Fibre’s Internet connections also use the FTTN system, however instead of using the copper network for the last mile, we use a radio link that is capable of transferring 100mbps.
-The radio link works by adding a small device on your roof, usually on your TV aerial, which is then connected to a router.
+So “How do we work?”
+Instead of using the dated copper network, we use a radio link that is capable of transferring 100mbps if not more.
+The radio link works by adding a small device on your roof, usually on your TV antenna which is then connected to a router.